rettersoft/docs/src/pages/docs/components/classes.md

 #### ASYNC_READ

 Async READ methods are the longer running versions of the regular READ methods.
-They run in the background and it's possible to execute them for 890 seconds.
+Just like the static ASYNC methods, they also run in the background and it's possible to execute them for 890 seconds.

 #### WRITE